Design Systems

 Compatibility works when differences fit, not when people match exactly.

-Most systems optimize for similarity to the same habits and preferences.
+Most systems optimize for similarity in habits and preferences.
 In reality, relationships succeed on tolerance.
 Differences only break down when expectations are misaligned.

 Input appears when it’s useful, not all at once upfront.